-Nick Hart is the Chief Executive Officer of the Data Coalition and President of the Data Foundation.
+Nick Hart is the President of the Data Foundation.
 He helped to craft the milestone Foundations for Evidence-Based Policymaking Act, including the OPEN Government Data Act, and worked with numerous federal agencies and congressional committees to design effective data, evaluation, and privacy policies over the past decade.

 With nearly a decade of experience in the federal government, Dr. Hart worked on a wide range of issues including social security, disability, anti-poverty, environmental, energy, economic development, and criminal justice policies.
 He served at the White House Office of Management and Budget (OMB) as a senior analyst and special assistant, writing executive branch budget proposals and encouraging increased capacity for evidence-based practices across government.
 He also served as OMB’s representative on the White House steering committee for President Barack Obama’s My Brother’s Keeper Task Force.